AP: States spent over $7B competing for early virus supplies

 Bellia, president of Body Armor Outlet, also expanded.
 The AP's data for the spring includes just over $50 million in PPE sales to states by the Salem, New Hampshire, company.
 But Bellia said his total PPE sales this year are around $120 million — a roughly thirtyfold increase over his company's total sales for 2019.

 Because of the success, Bellia increased his payroll from eight to 12 employees.
-And while he continues to sell body armour , he cleared almost all of it out of his warehouse to make room for coronavirus PPE.
+And while he continues to sell body armor, he cleared almost all of it out of his warehouse to make room for coronavirus PPE.

 “While in a heartbeat I would trade this to go back to the way it was, I think unequivocally it’s been a great thing for us," he said.